nathalis/Arduino-K-Switch/README.md

 based on the combination of Arduino UNO + Arduino LEONARDO pro Micro.
 Arduino UNO sends data from a connected USB keyboard via SoftwareSerial to 2 Arduino LEONARDOs that emulate the keyboard.

+## This project is closed and is repleaced by newer https://github.com/nathalis/Arduino-USB-KM-Switch-2.0

 Keyboard is toggled with ScrollLock Key.
 I recommend USB cable keyboard.
 All SoftwareSerials has baud rate: 38400 (increased to 115200)